Corruption in Austria

 In most cases, corrupt practices were related to conflicts of interest, abuse of office, money laundering and influence peddling.
 The corruption scandals have put into doubt the ethical standards of the political elite.
 This doubt is reflected in the findings of Eurobarometer 2012, where two-thirds of respondents perceive national politicians to be corrupt and also the most corrupt institution in Austria.

 Extent

 According to several sources, corruption is not considered a problem for doing business in Austria.
 According to Investment Climate Report 2013 by the US Department of State 2013, corruption is not considered as a serious problem impeding business in Austria.
-The World Economic Forum's Global Competitiveness 2013-2014 report notes that it is uncommon for companies to make irregular payments or bribes connected with imports and exports, public utilities, annual tax payments, and awarding of public contracts and licenses.
-Moreover, corruption is ranked as the twelfth most problematic factor for doing business in Austria.

-According to the Global Competitiveness Report 2013–2014, favouritism among government officials towards well-connected companies and individuals is a competitive disadvantage for the country.
-According to Identifying and Reducing Corruption in Public Procurement in the EU 2013, officials involved in public procurement lack effective corruption screening.

 A study over the years 2013 to 2019 found that Austria had the highest rate of corruption in healthcare of all EU countries, with one in nine Austrian patients being asked to pay bribes.

 Affairs in recent history

 The following corruption complexes caused a great public and media stir in Austria's recent history, mainly due to the involvement of political functionaries: